 At some point along the line Hollywood decided that a good horror movie needed to be built on a strong foundation of homoerotic subtext.
-Now where that’s not really a BAD thing.
-But their efforts to both cram in as much homoeroticism as possible, while avoiding actual gay characters or story lines is well, a horror show really.
+Now where that’s not really a BAD thing but their efforts to both cram in as much homoeroticism as possible, while avoiding actual gay characters or story lines is well, really a horror show.

 Cases in point…..